AdaCore/gnatstudio/docs/users_guide/extending.rst

 .. index:: Mode

-Modes are defined in a `builder-mode` node which has one attributes, `name`, which contains the name of the model, and which supports the following sub-nodes:
+Define modes with a :file:`<builder-mode>` tag which has one attribute, :file:`name`, containing the name of the model.
+It supports the following child tags:

-*<description>*
+* :file:`<description>`

-  A one-line description of what the Mode does
+  One-line description of what the mode does

-*<subdir>*
+* :file:`<subdir>`

-  Optional.
-The base name of the subdirectory to create for this Mode.
-  The macro argument `%subdir` in the `extra-args` nodes will be substituted with this.
+  Optional base name of the subdirectory to create for this mode.
+GPS will subsitute the macro arguments :file:`%subdir` in the :file:`<extra-args>` tags with this value.

-*<supported-model>*
+* :file:`<supported-model>`

-  The name of a model supported by this Mode.
-There can be multiple `supported-model` nodes, each corresponding to a supported Model.
-  Optionally, you can specify a `filter` attribute for this node, corresponding to the switches that are relevant for this mode.
-By default, all switches will be taken into account.
-  The `extra-args` of the Mode that match `filter` will be passed to commands of the supported Models.
+  Name of a model supported by this mode.
+You can provide multiple tags, each corresponding to a supported model and optionally specify a :file:`filter` attribute corresponding to the switches used for this mode.
+By default, all switches are considered.
+GPS passes the :file:`<extra-args>` of the mode matching :file:`filter` to commands of the supported models.

-*<extra-args>*
+* :file:`<extra-args>`

-  Contains a list of `<arg>` nodes, each containing one extra argument to append to the command line when launching Targets while this Mode is active.
+  List of :file:`<arg>` tags, each containing one extra argument to append to the command line when launching targets while this mode is active.
   Macros are supported in the `<arg>` nodes::

      <?xml version="1.0" ?>